qcuaeh/molalignlib/README.md

 ### Miscellaneous

-&ensp; -recompile : Recompile all sources from scratch.
+&ensp; -recompile : Recompile all source files.

 Running the program
 ===================